INTRODUCTION

 Theologians give a symbolic interpretation of the water and blood that came from the heart of Jesus.
 Water stands for baptism and blood for the Holy Eucharist.
 Sister Faustina who propagated the Divine Mercy devotion confirmed this interpretation based on her vision.
 Some believe that just as God opened Adam’s side to create Eve, God opened the side of Jesus to generate his bride, the church.
 Church uses water (baptism) and blood (Holy Eucharist) of Jesus to start the spiritual birth, which is the Christian life.
 Through the baptismal water, Jesus cleans the stains of original sins, and through his body and blood, he nourishes our souls for eternal life.

 (35) This testimony is given by one who saw it; his testimony is true and he knows that he is telling the truth.
-This man gives his witness so that you may believe as well.
+This man gives his witness so that you may believe as well

 John the Evangelist was an eyewitness to the events that happened at Jesus’ crucifixion because he was present there with Mary, the mother of Jesus.
 He assures that he saw what he has recorded.
 His purpose for this recording was to increase our faith in Jesus.

 John found the fulfilment of the scripture passage in keeping the bones of Jesus unbroken.
-According to Exodus 12:46, when the Israelites killed the Passover lamb, God commanded them not to break bones of the lamb.
+According to Exodus 12:46, when the Israelites killed the Passover lamb, God commanded them not t break bones of the lamb.
 The Lord repeated the same instruction for the later observance of the Passover (Num 9:12).
 Psalm 34:21 prophesied on Jesus’ crucifixion: “He watches over all his bones; not one of them shall be broken.”
 So, John presents Jesus as the perfect lamb, fulfilling the prophecies and completing the Old Testament sacrifices.

-(37) Another text says, They shall look on the one whom they have pierced.
+(37) Another text says, they shall look on the one whom they have pierced

 John here quotes Zechariah 12:10.